What is Contract Manufacturing?

 Contract Manufacturing Example

-Contract manufacturing plays a vital role across many industries, allowing companies to focus on their core strengths while trusted partners handle specialised production tasks.
+Contract manufacturing plays a vital role across many industries, allowing companies to focus on their core strengths while trusted partners handle specialized production tasks.

-In the medical sector, companies can leverage Rosti’s contract manufacturing services to meet the growing demand for personalised and high-precision plastic components.
+In the medical sector, companies can leverage Rosti’s contract manufacturing services to meet the growing demand for personalized and high-precision plastic components.
 Here is an example:

 Imagine a medical device company that wants to develop a new wearable health monitor or a custom diagnostic kit.
 These devices require small, precise, and biocompatible plastic components, which can be difficult and costly to produce in-house.